 Bloedel Conservatory is a domed lush paradise located in Queen Elizabeth Park atop the City of Vancouver’s highest point.
-More than 120 free-flying exotic birds, 500 exotic plants and flowers thrive within its temperature-controlled environment.
+More than 100 exotic birds, and 500 exotic plants and flowers thrive within its temperature-controlled environment.

 Constructed through a very generous donation from Prentice Bloedel, Bloedel was dedicated at its opening in 1969 “to a better appreciation and understanding of the world of plants."

 Designated as a heritage building, it is jointly operated by Vancouver Park Board and the Vancouver Botanical Garden Association.
 Together, these partners also operate VanDusen Botanical Garden.

 View a video of the opening of Bloedel Conservatory in 1969 External website, opens in new tab